Andrew Maynard (boxer): Amateur career

+In his bout versus Eros, Maynard landed heavy punches which resulted in the game Hungarian fighter receiving two standing-eight counts.

+In his bout versus Petrich, Maynard was knocked down in the first round and came back decisively in the next round – stopping his Polish counterpart when Petrich was unable to come out for round three.

 Maynard worked on the inside against Shanavazov throughout the gold medal bout, with both fighters leaning against each other, and was relentless in beating the Russian to the punch.
 He was successful in repeatedly throwing left hooks to the body in the first two rounds, while landing a hard right to the head of Shanavazov in the final round.

 The light heavyweight competition in the 1988 Summer Olympics included boxers representing 26 countries.

-Along with “King” Kennedy McKinney (Bantamweight division) and “Merciless” Ray Mercer (Heavyweight division), Maynard was one of three Americans to capture gold for the 1988 United States Olympic Boxing Team in Seoul.
+Along with "King" Kennedy McKinney (Bantamweight division) and "Merciless" Ray Mercer (Heavyweight division), Maynard was one of three Americans to capture gold for the 1988 United States Olympic Boxing Team in Seoul.
 He was the first American to win the Light Heavyweight Gold Medal since Leon Spinks in 1976.
 Maynard is one of seven Americans to win the Light Heavyweight Gold Medal in the history of the Olympic Games, including Muhammad Ali in 1960.

-Maynard received a hero’s welcome immediately upon his return to his home state of Maryland, as he was honored along with other Marylanders who participated in the 1988 Summer Olympics by both the Governor of Maryland and the Maryland Legislature at public ceremonies held at the Maryland State House in Annapolis, Maryland.
-In typical Maynard fashion, and upon learning that a teacher in Arbutus, Maryland got up in the middle of the night to clean and repair the United States Olympic opening ceremony team jacket and pants that Maynard had damaged on the red eye plane flight from Colorado back to Maryland, he refused to attend the Annapolis celebrations scheduled later in the morning until he first paid a surprise visit to the teacher’s special education school to pose for photos with students in a makeshift boxing ring constructed with broom sticks and rope and with the theme song from “Rocky” resonating in the background.
+Maynard received a hero's welcome immediately upon his return to his home state of Maryland, as he was honored along with other Marylanders who participated in the 1988 Summer Olympics by both the Governor of Maryland and the Maryland Legislature at public ceremonies held at the Maryland State House in Annapolis, Maryland.
+In typical Maynard fashion, and upon learning that a teacher in Arbutus, Maryland got up in the middle of the night to clean and repair the United States Olympic opening ceremony team jacket and pants that Maynard had damaged on the red eye plane flight from Colorado back to Maryland, he refused to attend the Annapolis celebrations scheduled later in the morning until he first paid a surprise visit to the teacher's special education school.
+There, and with the theme song from "Rocky" resonating in the background, the gold medalist posed for photos with students in a makeshift boxing ring constructed with broom sticks and rope.